QxEcR/djangoVideo/README.md

 # djangoVideo
 an example for working with Django for a video hosting application
-## if you are looking tto implement a video app then these is what you are looking for
+## if you are looking to implement a video app then these is what you are looking for
 ### happy coding ya'll